 Lifted Height of Outer Front Cutting Units (Enable Position)

 The turnaround height of the front outer cutting units (#4 & #5) may be increased to provide additional ground clearance on contoured fairways.
-Contact your distributor for assistance.
+Contact your distributor for assistance in adjusting the ECU settings.

 Installing the Rear Weight